intershop/intershop-pwa/docs/guides/migrations.md

 For that reason the examples were commented out in the source code and have to be activated in the project source code if needed.
 See [CMS Integration - View Contexts](../concepts/cms-integration.md#view-contexts) for more information.

+The `ExternalDisplayPropertiesProvider` `setup` notation was changed from providing only the `product` context to providing a combined `{ product, prices }` context object.
+For that reason any custom `ContextDisplayPropertiesService` that implements the `ExternalDisplayPropertiesProvider` needs to be adapted accordingly (see the changes of #1657).

 ## From 5.0 to 5.1

 The OrderListComponent is strictly presentational, components using it have to supply the data.